Is Landing Page Testing Important?

-Are you wondering whether landing page testing is still important in 2021 and how you can test your landing pages to increase conversions?
+Are you wondering whether landing page testing is still important and how you can test your landing pages to increase conversions?

 Landing pages are the specially optimized lead generation or sales pages where your prospective customers “land” after clicking one of your paid advertisements or email marketing links.
 Learning how to create a landing page that connects with your target audience and drives conversions is a crucial step towards building a profitable online advertising campaign – but the process doesn’t end there.

-After creating and implementing a landing page, marketers can perform landing page testing – also known as conversion rate optimization (CRO) – experiment with landing page variations and discover new landing page designs that lead to increase conversions.
+After creating and implementing a landing page, marketers can perform landing page testing – also known as conversion rate optimization (CRO) – experiment with landing page variations, and discover new landing page designs that lead to increased conversions.

-In this short guide, we’ll explain the basics of landing page testing, why it’s still important in 2021, and which design elements marketers should focus on when testing their landing pages.
+In this short guide, we’ll explain the basics of landing page testing, why it’s still important, and which design elements marketers should focus on when testing their landing pages.

 What is Landing Page Testing?